 However, if the engine does prove functional then it could represent a means to propel humans through the stars without the need for fuel.

-As the engine requires relatively little energy it could be powered by solar cells, making space travel incredibly efficient.
+If it actually works, it would require relatively little energy so could be powered by solar cells, making space travel incredibly efficient.

 Currently the future of the EM Drive is in doubt as the recent tests suggest that the thrust created by the drive is being caused by the Earths’ electromagnetic field.

 Critics claim that the tests weren’t through enough as the outputs tried were so low that interference would have drowned out any positive results.